 We recognise travel is an essential expenditure, so to help you get the most out of your studies, the fund covers travel by bus, train and the Metro Tram within the West Midlands Network region (buses & Metro) and city zonal rail network for West Midlands cities and region (trains).

 You do not need to apply separately for this travel fund.
-After enrolment, if eligible, you'll be asked to choose from:
+Once the fund is open eligible students will be sent a task on e:Vision to choose from:

 - £300 travel fund - to use on buses, trains and trams within the West Midlands Network,